-Composition is a one-semester course in which students write nonfiction.
-The course focuses on real world writing such as personal narratives, how-to essays, and multimedia projects.
-Students will be asked to write papers, read and analyze professional essays, and practice general language skills.
+Composition is a one-semester course in which students write a variety of genres.
+The course focuses on real world writing such as personal narratives, research papers, and multimedia projects.
+Students will be asked to write papers, read and analyze professional writing, and practice general language skills.
 The course is good preparation for regular day-to-day writing.